This 2014 UK study tried to show that empathetic actions were very context-dependent. It mainly studied causing overt pain to another person.

 “We were interested in quantifying how much people care about others, relative to themselves.
 A lack of concern for others’ suffering lies at the heart of many psychiatric disorders such as psychopathy, so developing precise laboratory measures of empathy and altruism will be important for probing the brain processes that underlie antisocial behavior.”

-In my opinion, the researchers didn’t provide direct evidence of genuine empathy.
-By genuine empathy I mean the subjects’ limbic system emotions of sensing and sharing the emotions of another person.
+The researchers didn’t provide direct evidence of genuine empathy – the subjects’ emotions of sensing and sharing the emotions of another person.

 The study was designed to cause sensations of pain and draw conclusions about empathetic feelings.
 The subjects’ limbic system and lower brains were never measured, however.